IQVIA-ML/LightGBM.jl/README.md

 * `estimator::LGBMEstimator`: the estimator to use in the prediction.
 * `filename::String`: the name of the file that contains the model.

+### `gain_importance(estimator, num_iterations)`
+Returns the importance of a fitted booster in terms of information gain across all boostings, or up to `num_iteration` boostings.
+If `num_iterations` is not provided all iterations will be used.

+#### Arguments
+* `estimator::LGBMEstimator`: the estimator to use in the prediction.
+* `num_iteration::Integer`: sets the number of iterations of the model that should be used for gain computations

+### `split_importance(estimator, num_iterations)`
+Returns the importance of a fitted booster in terms of number of times feature was used in a split across all boostings, or up to `num_iteration` boostings.
+If `num_iterations` is not provided all iterations will be used.

+#### Arguments
+* `estimator::LGBMEstimator`: the estimator to use in the prediction.
+* `num_iteration::Integer`: sets the number of iterations of the model that should be used for split importance computations

 ## Estimators

 ### `LGBMRegression <: LGBMEstimator`